spacelift-io/user-documentation/docs/concepts/policy/run-initialization-policy.md

 # Initialization policy

 !!! warning
-    This feature is deprecated.
-New users should not use this feature and existing users are encouraged to migrate to the [approval policy](./approval-policy.md), which offers a much more flexible and powerful way to control which runs are allowed to proceed.
-A migration guide is available [here](#migration-guide).
+    Initialization policies are deprecated.
+Use [approval policies](./approval-policy.md) instead for a more flexible, powerful way to control which runs are allowed to proceed.

-## Purpose
+    Existing users with initialization policies should migrate as soon as possible using our [migration guide](#migration-guide).

-Initialization policy can prevent a [Run](../run/README.md) or a [Task](../run/task.md) from being [initialized](../run/README.md#initializing), thus blocking any custom code or commands from being executed.
-It superficially looks like a [plan policy](terraform-plan-policy.md) in that it affects an existing Run and prints feedback to logs, but it does not get access to the plan.
-Instead, it can be used to [protect your stack from unwanted changes](run-initialization-policy.md#protect-your-stack-from-unwanted-changes) or [enforce organizational rules](run-initialization-policy.md#enforce-organizational-rules) concerning how and when runs are supposed to be triggered.
+Initialization policies can prevent a [run](../run/README.md) or a [task](../run/task.md) from being [initialized](../run/README.md#initializing), blocking any custom code or commands from being executed.

+They look like [plan policies](terraform-plan-policy.md) in that they affect existing runs and print feedback to logs, but they don't get access to the plan.
+Instead, initialization policices can be used to [protect your stack from unwanted changes](#protect-your-stack-from-unwanted-changes) or [enforce organizational rules](#enforce-organizational-rules) concerning how and when runs are supposed to be triggered.

 !!! warning
     Server-side initialization policies are being deprecated.
 We will be replacing them with [worker-side policies](../worker-pools#configuration-options) that can be set by using the launcher run initialization policy flag (`SPACELIFT_LAUNCHER_RUN_INITIALIZATION_POLICY`).

     For a limited time period we will be running both types of initialization policy checks but ultimately we're planning to move the pre-flight checks to the worker node, thus allowing customers to block suspicious looking jobs on their end.

-Let's create a simple initialization policy, attach it to the stack, and see what gives:
+Let's create a simple initialization policy, attach it to a stack, and see what it does:

 ```opa
 package spacelift